openobserve/website4/content/blog/posts/launching-openobserve.md

 ### So what am I getting?

-We built an open source observability platform “ZincObserve” that is:
+We built an open source observability platform **OpenObserve** that is:

 1. Super easy to use
    1. Users can try it on a laptop in less than two minutes utilizing less than 100 MB RAM and notice the superior performance.